seanswyi/ml_study_group/Math/Linear Algebra/ch1_problem_sets.md

 #### 20. Locate $\frac{1}{3}\vec{u} + \frac{1}{3}\vec{v} + \frac{1}{3}\vec{w}$ and $\frac{1}{2}\vec{u} + \frac{1}{2}\vec{w}$ in Figure 1.5b.
 Challenge problem: Under what restrictions on $c$, $d$, $e$, will the combinations $c\vec{u} + d\vec{v} + e\vec{w}$ fill in the dashed triangle?
 To stay in the triangle, one requirement is $c \ge 0$, $d \ge 0$, $e \ge 0$.

+  * _**Solution**_
+    * This is basically an extension of the previous problems 15-19.
+Again, it helps to think of vectors as points rather than arrows.
+    * One minor difference is that for this problem, we'll use the _**head-to-tail method**_.
+      * This is simple and I like to think of it as "half the parallelogram method."
+Recall how when we used the parallelogram method, we're drawing the same vectors on the opposite sides, and we're adding the two.
+      * If you think about it, you can just abuse the fact that (from the physics perspective) you can move a vector in any direction as long as the magnitude (length) and directions are the same.
+    * To first find $\frac{1}{3}\vec{u} + \frac{1}{3}\vec{v} + \frac{1}{3}\vec{w}$, we start from the origin and sequentially add one-thirds of each vector.
+      * It's important to stay parallel with the vectors we're adding, in accordance to the parallelogram method.

 #### 28. Find vectors $\vec{v}$ and $\vec{w}$ so that $\vec{v} + \vec{w} = (4,\ 5,\ 6)$ and $\vec{v} - \vec{w} = (2,\ 5,\ 8)$.
 This is a question with *_____* unknown numbers, and an equal number of equations to find those numbers.